ilanrosc/steel-fatigue-prediction/documentation/3_outlier_analysis_for_selected_features.md

 # Outlier Analysis for Selected Features

 ## 📌 Overview
-Before proceeding with model training, we need to analyze and treat potential outliers in our **final selected features** to ensure data quality and model stability.
+Before proceeding with model training, we need to analyze and treat potential outliers in our **selected features** to ensure data quality and model stability.
 This step helps identify extreme values that might distort model performance.

 ## 🔹 Selected Features for Analysis
 The following features were retained after **Feature Selection** and will be analyzed for outliers: